christaylorcodes/ConnectWiseManageAPI/Docs/Remove-CWMCompanyContact.md

 ```

 ### -id
-The ID of the contact you want to delete.
+The ID of the contact you want removed.

 ```yaml
 Type: Int32